alienix2/Code_autocompletion/README.md

 ## Structure of the repository

-All the scripts are in the root of the repository.
-Other than those, all the models, tokenizers, processed_datasets, and the `simple` datasets are in the respective folders.
+All the scripts, models, tokenizers, processed_datasets, and the `simple` datasets are in the respective folders.

+## Scripts

+Most of the scripts present variables for the user to change in order to use them.
+Look inside the single script for the specifics.
+The choice to not use command line parameters instead was given by the necessity to run the files easily on a jupyter notebook.
+The only file that also requires inputs to be passed as a command line argument is `predict.py` that takes in input the string to start the prediction.
+In the **Models** section of this README there is a description of the hyperparameters to be used with the models.
+At the end of the file there is a description on how to use the scripts for a specific use case as a reference.

 ## Unused scripts